-Most people enjoy sex more during the winter than any other time of the year.
-As a matter of honesty, one would be forgiven for arguing that winter is a license by Mother Nature for her people to have sex.
+Most people enjoy making love more during the winter than any other time of the year.
+As a matter of honesty, one would be forgiven for arguing that winter is a license by Mother Nature for her people to have sexual relationship.
 But is the cuffing season scientifically supported, or is it just an unfounded excuse for couples to get under the sheets?

-Here are seven scientific reasons why people tend to have more sex during the winter:
+Here are seven scientific reasons why people tend to do rain sex during the winter:

 1. Increased testosterone levels and sperm counts.

 Statistics show that the months of August and September usually register the highest number of births.
 This is not coincidental.